Jan-PieterBaert/config-files/README.md

 # config-files
-General config files for arch
+These are some of my configuration files for arch, enjoy it!